 It is an excellent source of antioxidants and has been shown to reduce the risk of heart attacks, strokes, and some types of cancer.
 And the antioxidants in honey have been shown to lower blood pressure.

 Storage Instructions and Tips

-- Because apples can turn brown quickly, I recommend chopping the apples and adding them to the salad dressing soon after.
+- Because apples can turn brown quickly, I recommend chopping them and adding them to the salad dressing soon after.
 Or you can squeeze some lemon juice to help prevent them from browning.

-- And eating this salad soon after preparing will help prevent the apples from becoming soggy.
+- And eating this salad soon after preparing it will help prevent the apples from becoming soggy.

 - You can prepare the dressing and store it in an airtight container until it is ready to serve.
 The salad dressing will keep in the refrigerator for up to 5 days.
 Assemble the kale, apples, and goat cheese just before serving.

 - Storing this salad after the dressing has been added to baby kale is not recommended since it will become wilted.